AaronRodrigues/passwordgenerator/README.md

 Create a password generator that, in a language of your choice, will create a secure password.The password generator should have the following signature:String generatePassword(int length, boolean uppercase, boolean lowercase, boolean number, boolean special)(This is java syntax but you should be able extrapolate to your language of choice)
 Where:
-length is the length of the returned string uppercase    is    whether    to    include
+length is the length of the returned string uppercase    is    whether    to    include lowercase  is  whether  to  include lowercase  characters  a -z

-### Technologies used
-- Ruby 2.4.1
-- Test framework: RSpec
-- Version Control System: GITuppercase characters  A -Z
-lowercase  is  whether  to  include lowercase  characters  a -z
 number  is  whether  to include 0 –9 special is whether to include the following keyboard characters ``!$%&*@^``